carcinocron/kpbb/README.md

 `cloudbuild.yaml` for Google Cloud probably does not work correctly/completely.

 Note that server, cron, and migrate_up are seperate binaries.
+I'd probably merge them into one binary and have them run as commands like `kpbb migrate`, `kpbb serve`, `kpbb cron` if I were going to continue working on this.